bastienleonard/pysfml-cython/doc/sphinx/source/reference/graphics/drawing.rst

       tga, jpg, gif, psd, hdr and pic.
 Some format options are not supported, like progressive jpeg.

-      :exc:`PySFMLException` is raised if loading fails.
+      :exc:`PySFMLException` is raised if an error occurs.

    .. classmethod:: load_from_memory(bytes mem)